 In the event of an emergency, Berkeley College’s 800 Information Line (1-800-446-5400) will become an Information Hotline Number that will provide information regarding individuals confirmed to be on location.

 Berkeley College has a mass notification system called BERK-ALERT.
 Prior to or during an emergency situation, we have the ability to notify students, faculty, staff, and others that we may deem necessary via text messaging, emails, cell phones, and home and business phones of any pending emergency.

 Each community member has a role to play during an emergency,

 Role of students:

-Every student should familiarize themselves with the emergency procedures and evacuation routes in buildings they live in or use frequently.
+Every student should familiarize themselves with the emergency procedures and evacuation routes in buildings they live in, or use frequently.
 They should evacuate buildings in an orderly manner when an alarm sounds or when directed to do so by emergency personnel.
-They should evacuate to pre-designated Emergency Assembly Area.
+They should evacuate to pre-designated Emergency Assembly Areas.